The Main Differences And Types Of Operations Between Annealing And Normalizing In The Production Process Of Bearings

 (3) Stress relief annealing (also known as low-temperature annealing) is mainly used to eliminate internal stresses in castings, forgings, welded parts, hot-rolled parts, and other components.

-(5) Diffusion annealing is mainly used for alloy steel, especially for alloy steel castings and steel ingots.
+(5) Diffusion annealing is mainly used for alloy steel, especially for alloy steel castings and ingots.
 The purpose is to utilize the high diffusion ability of atoms at high temperatures to alleviate or eliminate the phenomenon of uneven chemical composition in steel.